rubygarage/circledge/intro_to_circleci.md

 Docker Layer Caching is a feature to use if building your own Docker images is a regular part of your CI/CD process.
 DLC will save image layers created within your jobs, rather than impact the actual container used to run your job.
 In short, the less your Dockerfiles change from commit to commit, the faster your image-building steps will run.

+**Note:** in order to use DLC you need to switch to **Performance Plan** and for each build you will need to pay 200 additional credits

 ```yml
 version: 2
 jobs: